‘Not a fair fight’: In Kansas, GOP frustrated as money rolls in for Democrat and Senate race tightens

 “It’s not a fair fight right now,” said a state Republican operative who spoke on the condition of anonymity to be frank about the race.
 The operative said Bollier was benefiting from “the environment and the passion of the other side and the tremendous amount of money that’s flowed to it.”

-In addition, the operative noted, the national party flooded the state with help and workers in 2014 when Roberts was in a tight race.
-None of that is happening now, the operative said, an indication that the GOP is stretched thin with other more high-profile Senate battles in states such as Iowa, and North and South Carolina.
+In addition, the operative noted, the national GOP flooded the state with help and workers in 2014 when Roberts was in a tight race.
+None of that is happening now, the operative said, an indication that the Republican Party is stretched thin with more high-profile Senate battles in states such as Iowa and North and South Carolina.

-Until recently, the two candidates have run divergent campaigns, with Marshall doing traditional meet-and-greets with voters and Bollier running a virtual campaign.
+Until recently, the two candidates have run divergent campaigns, with Marshall doing traditional meet-and-greets with voters and Bollier running a virtual race.

 Health care has been a central issue between the two doctors: Bollier supports expanding Medicaid for low-income residents — Kansas is one of 12 states without the expansion — and Marshall opposes it, saying it is too costly.
 Marshall’s former ownership of a for-profit hospital also has come under fire; one attack ad noted its rise forced a nonprofit hospital in the same town to limit services.